null

 Downtown Des Moines Art: "No Action Too Small"

-Chris Vance is a well-known artist and muralist around Greater Des Moines, and this Downtown art piece — located at 300 E. Locust St., Des Moines — has been a staple in the Historic East Village since 2013 when it was commissioned by Metro Waste Authority.
+Chris Vance is a well-known artist and muralist around Greater Des Moines, and this Downtown art piece — located at 300 E. Locust St., Des Moines (pictured above) — has been a staple in the Historic East Village since 2013 when it was commissioned by Metro Waste Authority.
 The piece is visible looking west toward the Downtown Des Moines skyline, with bright blue and colorful figures integrated with imagery of plastic bottles, newspaper and other types of waste.
 Learn more about Des Moines artist Chris Vance.

 Downtown Des Moines Art: "Cheers from Des Moines”